Hit enter to search or ESC to close

-If corporate reputation is the perception of a business by its stakeholders, both internal and external, then reputation management must, by inference, be the shaping of those perceptions.
+Corporate reputation is the perception of a business by its stakeholders, both internal and external.
+Reputation management must then, by inference, be the shaping of those perceptions.
 In the real world, however, it’s not that simple.

-Reputation management as a concept sounds straightforward, and it definitely sounds like something every business should be doing.
-But scratch the surface of the subject and it becomes clear that it’s neither simple, nor even strictly feasible.
-And in today’s hyper-connected world where stakeholders are more tuned in to corporate behaviours than ever before, attempting to manipulate reputation – and therefore those stakeholders – is inadvisable.
+Reputation management as a concept sounds straightforward, and definitely sounds like something every business should be doing.
+But scratch the surface of the subject, and it becomes clear that it’s neither simple, nor strictly feasible.